AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Configure_integration_templates/Azure_integration_templates.md

 4. The **Data model scheme** page displays the list of all LwM2M objects that are available on your reference device.

-    * To choose the objects and resources that you want to report to Azure, unfold the lists and check the respective boxes.
+    * To choose the objects and resources that you want to report to Azure, expand the lists and check the respective boxes.
     * Select the format for each resource that needs to be reported: Telemetry, Property, or Command.

     ![Provide basic data](images/datamodelscheme.png "Provide basic data"){: .center }

+    !!!
+Example
-Let’s consider an example.
-Manufacturer is unlikely to change over time, so it is a **Property**.
-Reboot is an executable **Command**.
-Battery Level is more ambiguous: it can be a property if we just want to have the actual value.
+        `Manufacturer` is unlikely to change over time, so it is a **Property**. `Reboot` is an executable **Command**. `Battery Level` is more ambiguous: it can be a property if we just want to have the actual value.
 But because we want to have its historical values, it is a **Telemetry**.

-!!! info
-    If you select the Property option, then Coiote DM reports data to Azure using Device Twins.
-For the Telemetry data it uses Azure IoT Hub Device-to-cloud mechanism.
-Read more about these key concepts in the [LwM2M mappings](https://iotdevzone.avsystem.com/docs/Azure_IoT_Integration_Guide/Concepts/LwM2M_mappings/) section.

 Click **Next step**.